rust-lang/rust/text/0000-type-ascription.md

 as the default whether or not it is required, then it loses its function as a warning sign for programmers to beware of.

-To address this I propose three lints which check for: trivial casts, coercible casts, and trivial numeric casts.
+To address this I propose two lints which check for: trivial casts and trivial numeric casts.
 Other than these lints we stick with the proposal from #401 that unnecessary casts will no longer be an error.

-A trivial cast is a cast `x as T` where `x` has type `U` and `U` is a subtype of `T` (note that subtyping includes reflexivity).

-A coercible cast is a cast `x as T` where `x` has type `U` and `x` can be implicitly coerced to `T`, but `U` is not a subtype of `T`.
+A trivial cast is a cast `x as T` where `x` has type `U` and `x` can be implicitly coerced to `T` or is already a subtype of `T`.

 A trivial numeric cast is a cast `x as T` where `x` has type `U` and `x` is implicitly coercible to `T` or `U` is a subtype of `T`, and both `U` and `T` are numeric types.

 Like any lints, these can be customised per-crate by the programmer.
-The trivial cast lint is 'deny' by default (i.e., causes an error); the coercible cast and trivial numeric cast lints are 'warn' by default.
+Both lints are 'warn' by default.

 Although this is a somewhat complex scheme, it allows code that works today to work with only minor adjustment, it allows for a backwards compatible path to